swiss-art-research-net/docs.swissartresearch/docs/pattern/general.md

 ## Roles

-The type of agency within an activity is an ontologically complicated matter and its representations within the RDF version of CIDOC-CRM has been a long object of debate in the past.
-The problem lies on the fact that CIDOC-CRM use the ".1" property to qualify the type of agency in a relationship (see Figure 1 below).
+The type of agency within an activity is an ontologically complicated matter, and its representations within the RDF version of CIDOC-CRM has been a long object of debate in the past.
+The problem lies with the fact that CIDOC-CRM uses the ".1" property to qualify the type of agency in a relationship (see Figure 1 below).
 While this approach would flawlessly work in a property graph, or in other Knowledge Representation Systems, it does not translate entirely well in RDF (*for more information see the debate on reification*).

 <center>![Property Graph](../images/property_graph.png){: width=500}

 **Figure 1.
 Property Graph**.
 </center>

-In order to resolve the issue the RDF version of CIDOC-CRM uses an [n-ary relationship](https://www.w3.org/TR/swbp-n-aryRelations/), therefore, representing the relationship as a class rather than a property, and then assign to this class an E55 Type.
+In order to resolve the issue, the RDF version of CIDOC-CRM uses an [n-ary relationship](https://www.w3.org/TR/swbp-n-aryRelations/), therefore, representing the relationship as a class rather than a property, and then assign to this class an E55 Type.
 It is easier than it seems.
-Figure 2 below show a graphical representation of what we mean
+Figure 2 below shows a graphical representation of what we mean

 <center>
 ![n-ary](../images/n-ary.png)
 **Figure 2.
 N-Ary relationship**.</center>

-This make easier to clarify the the type of agency within an activity.
+This makes easier to clarify the type of agency within an activity.
-In order to demonstrate the modelling we will use one of example of ".1" property, "P14.1 carried out", but their modelling is substantially the same (it changes of course the type of properties that can be used).
+In order to demonstrate the modelling we will use one example of ".1" property, "P14.1 carried out", but their modelling is substantially the same (it changes, of course, the type of properties that can be used).

 **PC14 Carried Out By → P02 has range → E21 Person**{.modelling}
 **PC14 Carried Out By → P01 has domain → E7 Activity**{.modelling}
 **PC14 Carried Out By → P14.1 in the role of → E55 Type**{.modelling}

-We heavily used this construct to define the curation activities, as in the codebox below
+We heavily used this construct to define the curation activities, as in the codebox below.

 <script src="https://gist.github.com/ncarboni/c07196571bda976249a44042d3c49007.js"></script>

 **Codebox 4.
 Roles in an activity**.
 Click [here](https://gist.github.com/ncarboni/c07196571bda976249a44042d3c49007#file-roles-ttl) to comment the modelling.

-As it can be seen in the Codebox above, we used the PC property which are not expressed in the RDF version of CIDOC-CRM, but they require an extension called "CRM-PC" available in the [resource page of the official website](http://www.cidoc-crm.org/versions-of-the-cidoc-crm).
+As it can be seen in the Codebox above, we used the PC properties which are not expressed in the RDF version of CIDOC-CRM, but they require an extension called "CRM-PC" available in the [resource page of the official website](http://www.cidoc-crm.org/versions-of-the-cidoc-crm).

 ## Notes

-Notes are one of the most widespread and essential part of a KOS.
-Their modelling could be very easy, with a simple:
+Notes are one of the most widespread and essential parts of a KOS.
+Their modelling could be straightforward, with a simple:

 **E1 CRM Entity → P3 has note → rdfs:literal**{.modelling}

-However, sometimes it is important to make explicit the type of note we are referring too.
+However, sometimes it is essential to make explicit the type of note we are referring too.
 In order to do so, we would have again to use the [n-ary relationship](https://www.w3.org/TR/swbp-n-aryRelations/) construct (*see [roles](#roles) above*) with the CRM-PC extension.
-In this case the modelling would be
+In this case, the modelling would be

 **PC3_has_note → crm:P3.1_has_type → E55 Type**{.modelling}
 **PC3_has_note → crm:P03_has_range_literal → rdfs:Literal**{.modelling}